 It’s moisture retention over time.

-What Makes Someone a “Cold Sleeper”
+What Makes Someone a “Cold Sleeper”?
+(And Why You Need Warmest Bedding)

 Cold sleepers often: